 The site is previously developed land within the built-up area and is well related to services within the village.
 There is an existing dwelling on site which would need to retain / share access with any new development.
 There is a water pumping station adjacent to the existing entrance which would reduce the developable area.
 The SSSI Risk Impact Zone and Grade 3 agricultural land classification would need to be considered in a planning application and development should avoid a TPO on site.
-The site is potentially suitable for a health facility with associated car parking and other small business, or community uses if the constraints identified in the HELAA including landscape and heritage impacts were mitigated through Summary of justification for rating design.
-There is flexibility on the land uses proposed on ourninary of justification for rating the site and also the possibility of extending development into the field to the rear (0.2 hectares).
+Some areas on the eastern and western boundaries of the site are within high and medium surface water flooding risk.
+The sequential test may need to be applied and if necessary, the exception test, along with further consultation with the District Council.
+The site is potentially suitable for a health facility with associated car parking and other small business, or community uses if the constraints identified in the HELAA including landscape and heritage impacts were mitigated through design.
+There is flexibility on the land uses proposed on the site and also the possibility of extending development into the field to the rear (0.2 hectares).
 If additional residential was considered to subsidise community facilities on site the landscape and visual impacts would need to be considered.
 Demolition and site remediation would also affect development viability.
 There is extant permission for one dwelling in the southern section of the site.

 This conclusion is a departure from the HELAA conclusion as the site visit and review of existing information demonstrated that the constraints identified in the HELAA could be mitigated through sensitive design.
-An appropriate scale of development may improve the visual impact of a brownfield site currently in industrial/retail use. impact of a brownneid site currently in industrial/fetall use.
+An appropriate scale of development may improve the visual impact of a brownfield site currently in industrial/retail use.